Reading Time: 2 minutes

 This parameter (5% weightage) considers system downtime, frauds, complaints, and declines from the customers’ end as well as consumer education and awareness.

-Demonetization ushered in the phenomenon of digital money in India.
-By next year, its necessity and practicality had increasingly been felt in daily life.
+Demonetization fastracked the adoption of digital money in India.
+One year late, its necessity and practicality had increasingly been felt in daily life.
 Its acceptance by the common man is evident with the emergence of new terms in the street lexicon such as UPI, QR code, GPay, PayTM, and others.

-This is exactly why RBI decided to have a composite Digital Payments Index in the first place.
+This is exactly why RBI decided to introduce a new index measure to assess digital payments growth in India.
 Data on the existing condition of digital payments across the country will allow one to identify and establish an infrastructural liaison with the areas still outside the ambit of cashless transactions.